nrepesh/archi-portfolio-manager/content/about.md

 about_text_2: >-
   My approach combines technical expertise with a deep respect for natural materials and ecological systems, resulting in spaces that are both functional and harmonious.
-THis isi a long text why this this not working

-  proach combines technical expertise with a deep respect for natural materials and ecological systems, resulting in spaces that are both functional and harmonious.
+THis isi a long text why this this not working for real proach combines technical expertise with a deep respect for natural materials and ecological systems, resulting in spaces that are both functional and harmonious.
 THis isi a long text why this this not working
 profile_image: https://www.opengroup.org/sites/default/files/iStock-157675600_0.jpeg
 skills:
   - skill: Sustainable Design & Green Building